microsoft/MediaWiki-Extensions/PandocUpload/Readme.md

 ![image](https://github.com/Griboedow/MediaWiki-Extensions/assets/4194526/494de0ce-bfb1-472d-ab83-4a5b500ea481)

 The file will be saved and after that pandoc conversion will start.
 Please note, that the original fill will remain in uploads.
+Images will not be automatically uploaded.